ksarkies/XBee-Acquisition/Documentation/Kicad-Setup.md

 	export KISYSMOD
 	kicad

-SETUP CVPCB
+SETUP CvPcb
 -----------

 This utility provides linking of schematic symbols with footprints.
-It must be setup correctly to be able to access libraries.
+It must be setup correctly to be able to access footprint libraries.

 The documentation states that a fp-lib-table file should be present in the home directory, containing references to all footprint libraries.
-However this doesn't now seem to be necessary, nor is it accessed.
-The location of the library definitions is unknown.
+However this doesn't seem to be necessary during normal use.
+It may be accessed when CvPcb is first started and is used to define the libraries.
+If not present some default file will be created.
+The location of the working library definitions is unknown.

 Invoke from EESCHEMA in Tools/Assign Component Footprint.

-If an error window appears, take note of all the mentioned libraries that were "not found".
-Close the window and in cvpcb open Preferences/Footprint Libraries.
-The window should have all the libraries that are defined.
+If old GitHub libraries had been defined and do not match the existing GitHub library names, then an error window appears.
+Take note of all the mentioned libraries that were "not found".
+Close the window and in CvPcb open Preferences/Footprint Libraries.
+The window should show all the libraries that are defined.
 Delete those that were not found (if they were on GitHub) or correct the library entry otherwise.
 Other GitHub libraries can be added directly or via the wizard.

 Any other entries may be deleted as desired if they are not needed.

-Note this seems to be a setting for all projects.
+On a new installation the wizard can be used to access the GitHub or locally stored libraries.
+The GitHub libraries may be downloaded to a local directory for use with the current project or for all projects.
+This avoids the need to access Internet.
+Select Preferences/Footprint Libraries and select "Append with Wizard".
+Remove any previous GitHub entries.

+Footprints can be copied directly from the GitHub libraries to the local library.
+If a PCB is provided, then the footprints in that file can be saved to a local library.
+Right-click on each footprint, select the footprint menu and select "Edit with Footprint Editor".
+It can then be edited and/or saved to the desired local library.

 PORTABILITY
 -----------

-The schematic file .sch, the board file .kicad_pcb, the project file .pro and the netlist file .net, the schematic parts file .lib and the footprints file .kicad_mod are all that is needed.
+The schematic file .sch, the board file .kicad_pcb, the project file .pro, the netlist file .net, the schematic parts files .lib and the footprints files .kicad_mod are all that is needed.